 Here We are going to cover my tip on adding subtitles to your videos, and some of the tools that are out there that can be used to do it!

 then correct them where necessary.A site that we’re all familiar with, has a great subtitle editor, which is free to use and allows you to download an .srt file. if you’ve got clear speech in your video you could even get yourself a head start and allow it it auto generate subtitles and then correct them where necessary (just upload your video as private whilst you work)

-In the automated subtitle generated below, all the text is correct, but the line-break is in the wrong place, hardly a disaster to fix!
+In the automated subtitle generated below, all the text is correct, but the line-break is in the wrong place, hardly a disaster and easy to fix!

 Subtitle Edit also allows you to resynchronise subtitles, and as many other helpful utilities I haven’t even began to explore.

 One of its more questionable tools is the autotranslate feature, allowing you to instantly translate an entire subtitle file via Google Translate, beware the viewer will in most cases know that this is what you did, but you may occassionally have to produce subtitles in a specific language to tick a box and, when you are unsure whether or not having them done professionally is going to be economically viable for said language.
 It also has its own Swedish to Danish translator.

 what do I do with my .srt files?